SidKwok/template-rwb/README.md

 ### Router

 You can use v3 or v4 as your router, and both of them support async router!
-We use [`react-loadable`](https://github.com/thejameskyle/react-loadable) to split router into several chunk.
+We use [`react-imported-component`](https://github.com/theKashey/react-imported-component) to split router into several chunk.
 It's an awesome Higher-Order-Component!
 It can not only split router for react, but also every single component you have.
+It can even enable hot-reload for async components (noted that [`react-loadable`](https://github.com/thejameskyle/react-loadable) can't do that, and it is not designed to solve this issue)!
 Do whatever you want to make your app neat!
+If you like this component, please give author a star!

 ### Redux